jordansz/ConcreteEditor2/README.md

 # ConcreteEditor2

-Bugs to fix:
+Bugs to fix/things to work on:
+  1: Below the sliders and buttons I have an empty place holder widget that I want to display the Information about the texture chosen.
-  1: On start of application, If user selects a photo, then tries to select another one without doing anything else.
+<br/> 2:  On start of application, If user selects a photo, then tries to select another one without doing anything else.
 The program will crash.
+<br/> 3:  When selecting a texture I should learn how to open and display the textures in the .qrc file.
+It could be better to make a new dialog that opens an image viewer widget of all the textures.

 Improvements: <br />